Happy Hunting Grounds in the Arctic

 The composition concerning the origins of the whaling crew over this period, shows some similarities with the northern Arkangelsk navigation.
 In this northern Russian trade, fifty-five percent originated from the province of Holland and the region of West-Friesland, and thirty-six percent from the province of Friesland, again including the Frisian southern Wadden Sea islands.

 Over the eighteenth century until the first quarter of the nineteenth century, the picture becomes even more dramatic when it comes to the share of Frisians at the whaling.
 Half of the crew came from the northern coast of Germany, especially the regions of Ostfriesland and Nordfriesland, and from the German-Frisian Wadden Sea islands.
 Only a third came from the Republic itself, of which about eight percent came from Friesland or the Frisian Wadden Sea islands.
 So, as a rough indication, during much of the eighteenth century, Frisians from the various Frisian regions of provenance, represented about fifty to sixty percent of all the whaling crew on ships of the Republic.
-Concerning this observation, the region of West-Friesland as part of the province of Holland, isn't considered as a separate Frisian region.
+Concerning this observation, the region of West-Friesland as part of the province of Holland, is not considered as a separate Frisian region.

 The Wadden Sea islands also contributed significantly concerning whaling commanders.
 Of the 1,250 commanders in the eighteenth century, no less than 490 came from the Frisian Wadden Sea islands.
 The main islands were Föhr with 128, Ameland with 121, Terschelling with 88, Texel with 75, and Borkum with 65 commanders.
 But also the island of Vlieland was still supplying the navigation with commanders and crew, but not as much as the century before.
 Furthermore, still many commanders from (the northern part of) the province of Holland, of course.
 And, again, keep in mind that commanders from the former island of Huisduinen in the province of Holland were, in fact, resettled islanders from the island of Vlieland.